 There are a variety of curricular based outdoor experiences that students will engage in during the year.
 Themes include conservation, outdoor skills, winter studies, and nature appreciation.
 Some past W.O.R.T. activities have been: map and compass activities, environmental clean-ups, geocaching, fish milking, ice fishing, snowshoeing, cross country skiing, biking, nature art, Geolog tour of the Qu'Appelle Valley, and canoeing.
 As well, each year the team goes on a multi-day camping trip.

-2017/2018 marked the 20th year the Outdoor Environmental Education department has offered this program.
+2021/2022 will marked the 23th year the Outdoor Environmental Education department has offered this program.
 Every year it is amazing to see the growth in these students, from our first outing where everyone is very quiet to a tight knit group of friends with amazing ideas and insights into the natural world.